 While at first glance it seems that Side Effects of Metformin are rare, a closer look and a little math show that there are some serious problems that can occur when taking this drug, and others that can and should be prevented easily, but are usually not due to a medical community that simply does not use nutritional supplements in the prevention of even well-known, easily preventable Glucophage side effects.

-Vitamin B12 Deficiency
+Vitamin B12 and Folic Acid Deficiency are

 The Vitamin B12 Deficiency Symptoms range anywhere from just elevated MCV Levels, simple fatigue, all the way to severe neurologic problems that could easily be misdiagnosed as ‘incurable’ diseases such as Multiple Sclerosis or Alzheimer’s disease, and the Vitamin B12 deficiency is a risk factor for blood clots in the legs as well, a problem that is not widely known about and is sure to be missed as a symptom of B12 Deficiency 5.